 - Spray on a water-resistant protective spray

 You should use the protective spray on your chair the moment you bring it home, to make cleaning simpler and safer for your chair.
+Find everything you need to know about cleaning suede furniture here.

 Though vinyl provides durability, it also can make stain removal extra tricky.
 Try this: